 As you can see there are many different tools and or supplies that can help with your meditation practice.
-You can use none of them, one, or multiple to help with your practice.
-Hopefully we have given you a guide to some of the more common ones you can find, and what there potentials are.
+You can use none of them, one, or multiple, to help..
+Hopefully we have given you a guide to some of the more common tools, and what there potentials are.

 Thanks for stopping by and be sure to share your favorite meditation tools and supplies in the comments section of our blog!